 This I.N.O.X runs on highly recognized Swiss quartz timekeeping that features the end-of-life indicator, notifying the wearer of insufficient battery reserves.

-Overall, it’s dressy and practical simultaneously, so feel free to wear it on every imaginable occasion.
+Overall, it’s dressy and practical simultaneously, so feel free to wear this top everyday timepiece on every imaginable occasion.

 Wenger Sport Swiss Quartz